wei-bbc-lab/pi-vae-pytorch/README.md

     The model's decoder module which projects a latent space sample into the model's observation space.

 - **decoder_observation_model:** *str*
+    - Either `poisson` or `gaussian`.

     The distribution of the obervsation space samples.
-One of `poisson` or `gaussian`.

 - **decoder_fr_clamp_min:** *float*
     Mininimum threshold used when clamping decoded firing rates.